vonglasow/atoum-documentation/source/en/asserters/array.inc.rst

 strictlyNotContainsValues
 =========================

-``strictlyNotContainsValues`` checks that an array doesn't contains any of the given data (same value and same type).
+``strictlyNotContainsValues`` checks that an array doesn't contains any of given data (same value and same type).

 .. code-block:: php